core-wg/href/draft-ietf-core-href.md

 ({{-edn}} more rigorously defines and further extends EDN.)

-# Constraints {#constraints}
+# From URIs to CRIs: Considerations and Constraints {#constraints}

 A Constrained Resource Identifier consists of the same five components as a URI: scheme, authority, path, query, and fragment.
-The components are subject to the following constraints:
+The components are subject to the following considerations and constraints:

 {: type="C%d."}
 1. {:#c-scheme} The scheme name can be any Unicode string (see